IntegratedPathologyUnit-ICR/c-pmat/README.md

 c-pmat ***C***omputational ***P***reprocessing of extracellular ***mat***rix

+c-pmat, a comprehensive analytical package designed specifically for extracellular matrix research, featuring fully configurable parameters across all processing stages of whole slide images from preprocessing to feature descriptors.
+This toolset enables researchers to precisely tune methodological approaches to the unique characteristics of their ECM samples, accommodating varying data quality and experimental objectives.
+With an intuitive interface supporting real-time parameter adjustment and visualization, c-pmat empowers users to iteratively optimize their analytical pipeline, ensuring robust results even when confronted with heterogeneous or challenging dataset properties.
+The package's modular architecture allows seamless integration of established and novel analytical techniques, providing the flexibility required to address the complex and dynamic nature of extracellular matrix features.

 c-pmat is an interactive user interface, allowing user to easily preprocess, quality control (QC) and generate quantitative extracellular matrix features.